 Public Good or Private Wealth?
-Universal health, education and other public services reduce the gap between rich and poor, and between women and men.
-Fairer taxation of the wealthiest can help pay for them.
+Universal health, education and other public services reduce the gap between rich and poor, and between women and men

 Marriott, Anna